CIF-Rochester/NauticockBot/README.md

 - Role reaction monitor functionality.
 - Public commands such as `/wiki`, `/website`, and more.
 - Admin commands restricted to users with the "Board" role.
+- Log integration with both GateKeeper and the print server

 ## Code Structure